ESSS/alfasim-sdk/docs/source/index.rst

 For a list of all capabilities that can be expanded check the :ref:`api-reference-section` in the documentation.

-Anyone with programming skills can create a Plugin for ALFAsim, for that, alfasim-SDK provides hooks to customize the solver and the user interface.
+Anyone with programming skills can create a Plugin for ALFAsim, for that, |sdk| provides hooks to customize the solver and the user interface.
 To customize the solver, an API in `C` is provided for application written in C/C++, while, for user interface customization, an API in Python allows the developer to customize the interface in a declarative way.

-To get quick and running with ``ALFAsim-SDK`` you can read the :ref:`quick-start-section` and the :ref:`plugin-by-example-section` sections
+To get quick and running with |sdk| you can read the :ref:`quick-start-section` and the :ref:`plugin-by-example-section` sections

 .. toctree::